mkeke/2021-slide-puzzle/readme.md

     v mobile: take photo
     v link to github
-    v create google/facebook meta tags. remember correct image ratio
-    - upload game to server
+    v create google/facebook meta tags. remember correct image ratio v upload game to server
-    - add process description + screenshots ++ to readme.md
+    v add process description + screenshots ++ to readme.md

 Let's go!

-Setting up the codebase, based on experience from the games I've made recently. conf defines the different grids available, and the default (starting) grid.
+Setting up the codebase, based on experience from the games I've made recently. conf defines the configurable values in the game, such as the default starting grid (4, meaning 4x4).
 Conf also defines the white space on either side of the board.
 This is needed to calculate the correct board and layout size in the next step.

-`fullscreen` takes the entire screen.
+The DOM element `.fullscreen` takes the entire screen.
+Some reset/normalize CSS is applied to the outer containers to avoid otherwise helpful browser features (such as pull-down to refresh).
 The size and position of `ratio` is calculated based on `state.grid` (the current grid size), `conf.hSpace` and `conf.vSpace`.

 The board flows inside the ratio container.
 I calculate the width and height of the board and set is as a runtime style.
 Another approach would be to use padding-bottom as ratio for the board, but in this case the browser renders the board slightly higher than the width.
 This is because I have box-sizing: content-box and a 2px border on the element.
 With a tile size of 100px, the board is 404x408 when using that technique.
+I survived the browser wars so this is no biggie. :-p

+I ensure that each tile in the grid has an absolute integer value.
+No percentages thanks!
+I have explained this thoroughly in another repo.
+The point is to reduce the possibility of glitches and inaccuracies caused by the different browsers rounding functions.

 <img src="screenshots/04-skeleton.png" />